Litehaus

 Overview of Workshop Objectives

-• Learn about Volatility plugins for analyzing a Windows memory image.
+• Explore Volatility plugins to analyze a Windows memory image.

 Prerequisite Knowledge: